josephGZC/molecular_dynamics_MOFs_Cd/README.md

     and octahedral <br/> holes of UiO-66 are represented by pink and orange spheres, respectively.
 </p>

-> 🔗 Polymers are simply the combination of single chemical units. </br>
+> ℹ️ Polymers are simply the combination of single chemical units. </br>
 > * Carbohydrates are polymers of sugars. </br>
 > * DNA are polymers of nucleotides. </br>
 > * MOFs are polymers of metals and organic compounds. </br>